epagnin/frontiers-in-security-research/README.md

 ### Learning Objectives
 * Learning how to recongnize good papers;
+* Training your ability to assess learning via quizzes;
 * Exercising your presenter’s skills, both to a general/introductory level and towards more technical/detailed jeargon;
 * Training your capacity to discuss and pose meaningful research questions in fields ‘around’ your main area of expertise;
 * Expanding your horizons in terms of research areas, hot topics and open challenges;